-- The Director of Health must notify a person (or, in the case of a child, the responsible adult in relation to the child) who is to remain in isolation under regulation 4(1), 4(4) or 5(1) of - the fact of the isolation; (a) - the powers under which the person is kept in isolation; (b) - the reason for the person's isolation; (c) - the next steps that may be taken and by whom; (d) - the obligation to keep the need for the person's isolation under review; and (e) - the penalty for breach of the requirement to remain in isolation, (f) and if made orally, must be reduced into writing as soon as is reasonably possible. - Any order for isolation, or an increase in the period of isolation, which has the effect of the isolation period extending beyond 14 days, must be approved by the Governor.
+- 6. (1) The Director of Health must notify a person (or, in the case of a child, the responsible adult in relation to the child) who is to remain in isolation under regulation 4(1), 4(2), 4(4) or 5(1) of- - (a) the fact of the isolation; - (b) the powers under which the person is kept in isolation; - (c) the reason for the person's isolation; - (d) the next steps that may be taken and by whom; - (e) the obligation to keep the need for the person's isolation under review; and - (f) the penalty for breach of the requirement to remain in isolation, and if made orally, must be reduced into writing as soon as is reasonably possible. - (2) Any order for isolation, or an increase in the period of isolation, which has the effect of the isolation period extending beyond 14 days, must be approved by the Governor. - (3) The requirement for isolation under regulation 4 or 5 will be deemed not to have been completed by a person until that person has been tested for coronavirus and is confirmed to be negative, unless the Director of Health directs otherwise.